 Disney is such a fun and magical place to go on vacation- it’s truly a home away from home.
-There is so much to do and see that it can be overwhelming- especially when it comes to the packing!
+There is so much to do and see that it can be overwhelming especially when considering what to pack for Disney World!

 This post contains affiliate links at no extra cost to you, check out my affiliate disclosure for more information and all the legal mumbo jumbo.